School buses by country: Russia

+Buses transporting children must be painted yellow, have the word ДЕТИ (DETI, "Children") in capital letters on all four sides of the bus, and display "transportation of children" graphic signs on the front and rear.
+All school buses are restricted to a maximum speed of 60 km/h.

-Prior to 1999, buses intended for transporting school children differed only in their route identification; no government regulations were required.
-In 2001, the Russian government began to acquire dedicated school buses, particularly to transport students in rural areas.
+Prior to 1999, buses intended for transporting school children differed only in their route identification; there were no additional regulations on school bus design.
+In 2001, the Russian government began to acquire dedicated school buses to transport students in rural areas.
+In urban areas, school buses are comparatively rare, and are used mainly for special events and field trips.

+Romania

+In Romania, school buses owned by state consist of two models of minibuses.
+They can either be the newer Renault Master Trabus or an old Fiat Ducato 2006 minibus.
+These minibuses are painted either greenish yellow (Fiat Ducato 2006) or school bus yellow (Renault Master Trabus)Most minibuses have signs on top of them with inscriptions reading "Transport Elevi" which means "Student Transport" in Romanian.
+Additionally, these minibuses are almost only present in the rural regions, where there is one school per comune (a comune is an administrative unit in Romania that consists of multiple villages, where they all share the same school and administrative buildings) and kids live at greater distances from school.
+However, in the city, there is no school transport service, as there are multiple schools per city, and almost all students live within walking distance of their own school.

+Note: There may be other models of school buses seen on the road, but they are rare, and owned by private schools where the brands are not as regulated as they are for state-owned buses.

 Spain

-In Spain, school buses aren't painted in any specific way.
-While Spanish public schools are usually obliged by law to guarantee a free bus route for every student if it's the closest to their place of residence, these buses are common chartered buses hired by schools with a special public fund, yet on behalf of themselves.
+In Spain, school buses are not painted in any specific way.
+While Spanish public schools are usually obliged by law to guarantee a free bus route for every student if it is the closest to their place of residence, these buses are common chartered buses hired by schools with a special public fund, yet on behalf of themselves.
 However, when performing as school buses, vehicles carry an approved V-10 Sign ("Transporte Escolar", School Transport) in the front side of the vehicle, indicating their duty and the need to take precautions around it.

 Ukraine

 As in many other countries, in Ukraine, school buses are painted yellow or orange.
 In Ukrainian school buses are called "шкільний автобус" (Shkil'niy Avtobus).